-Years Offered: 9 - 12
+Years Offered: 9, 10, 11, 12

-Prerequisite: None, other than interest in music, willingness to try new things
+Prerequisite: None, other than an interest in music, willingness to try new things

 Course Description: This course will serve HHS students who are not enrolled in a music performance class, and who still want to find out more about music.
-Focus for this course is on Music History, learning an instrument or voice, and music, science and technology.
+Focus for this course is on Music History, learning an instrument or voice, and music science and technology.
 Students will be able to explore music in a hands-on laboratory setting, including but not limited to: becoming reacquainted with an instrument or trying out a new one, learning about Digital Audio Workstations, and exploring other student-generated topics.
 This class will provide a framework for further individual study and a jumping-off point for students who wish to expand their participation in performance-based classes.
 Emphasis is on student-centered topics and concerns.
+Music Survey I and II can be taken in any order, but not repeated.